infinitered/phoenix_base/README.md

 ## Premium Support

-[PhoenixBase](https://github.com/infinitered/phoenix_base), as open source projects, is free to use and always will be.
+[PhoenixBase](https://github.com/infinitered/phoenix_base), as an source project, is free to use and always will be.
 [Infinite Red](https://infinite.red/) offers premium PhoenixBase support and general mobile app design/development services.
 Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.

 ## License